 Best Non-Toxic Activewear

 Tired of polyester and nylon activewear?
 You aren't alone.
-While household gym giants like Gymshark, DFYNE, and Alo dominate the market with their sleek, "second-skin" designs, there is a hidden cost to these synthetic fabrics.
+While household gym giants like Gymshark, DFYNE, and Alo dominate the market with their sleek and trendy designs, there is a hidden cost to these synthetic fabrics.
 Most of these garments are composed of petroleum-based polymers that do more than just wick sweat; they contribute to a growing crisis of microplastic exposure.
 When we move our bodies to stay healthy, we deserve to wear materials that support—rather than compromise—our biology.

 Pact